thelatemail/emacs_and_r_quickstart/README.md

 ## Opening a script

 `C-x C-f` and type the path to a script and hit enter - remember you can use tab completion to avoid typing every letter.
 If you hit enter on a directory rather than a file, you can use the arrow keys and Enter to navigate to a file.
+If the filename you've entered doesn't exist, Emacs will create a 'buffer' which when saved will write to the specified location.

 ## Opening multiple windows